Gattocrucco/locs12/README.md

   * `pS1.py`: compute and sample the temporal distribution of S1 photons.

+  * `qsigma.py`: equivalent of standard deviation with quantiles.

   * `runsliced.py`: do something in batches with a progressbar.

+  * `sampling_bounds.py`: bounds for random ramples.

+  * `temps1.py`: simulate the temporal localization of S1 signals.

   * `textbox.py`: draw a box with text on a plot.